mariabrum27/sample-cypress-project-2/README.md

-# QA Cypress Template
+# QA Cypress testing project

-QA automated testing template project using Cypress.io
+QA automated testing project using Cypress.io

-### How do I use this template?
+### How do I use this testing project?

-- Fork your own copy of `ruthlesshelp/qa-cypress-template` to your account
+- Fork your own copy of `mariabrum27/sample-cypress-project-2` to your account
   - Or clone this repo locally
-- Navigate to the `qa-cypress-template` folder
+- Navigate to the `sample-cypress-project-2` folder
 - Run `nvm use` command
 - Run `npm i` command
 - Run `npm run cypress` command

 # Overview

-This is an overview of the QA Cypress template.
+This is an overview of the QA Cypress project.

 ## Background